Considering Living Off-Grid?

 2 Heating And Water Are Essential When Living Off-Grid

-When living independently from mainstream society, producing heat is still a big challenge.
+When living independently from mainstream society, producing heat is a big challenge.
 There are many kits available for off-grid solar installation and batteries for off-grid solar are becoming more efficient each year.
-One such battery example is the Tesla Powerwall off-grid power source.
 Most challenges can be overcome by solar energy.
 However, consider backup power sources: Even with a robust solar system, it’s a good idea to have backup power sources like a generator or wind turbine for days when there isn’t enough sunlight.
 If you generate more electricity than you need, consider storing the excess energy in batteries or selling it back to the grid if possible.

 When you make the decision to live off the grid, many of the prized possessions that you own become completely useless, such as electronic gadgets that require a constant supply of electricity.
-Perhaps even more interesting is the fact that the items you once felt were irrelevant instantly become important, such as certain tools or perhaps your guitar.
+Perhaps even more interesting is the fact that the items you once used rarely instantly become important, such as certain tools or perhaps your guitar.
 Making your own music may become more necessary if you don’t have enough power for your radio.

-Of course, the advent of solar-powered water pumps to get your water.
+You can even use solar-powered water pumps to get your water.
 They harness the power of the sun to create electricity to power the pump.
 But what about long stretches of cloud cover?
 Then what are you going to do?
 You either need fuel to power a generator or you could use a hand pump.
 Hand pumps do require quite a bit of effort.
 However, in an emergency, a hand pump will at least allow you to get enough water from a well to survive.

 3 Gardening and Livestock

 Going grid free involves more than just detaching from city amenities like power and water.
 Starting to grow a vegetable garden will help you become much more self-sufficient.
 It will give you access to fresh food and save money.
 Gardening can also provide physical exercise and stress relief, as well as